 Entry in the ballot commences around August each year and closes at the end of November.
 The GMA website hosts online ballot application during this period.
 The balloted hunters are drawn in December and advised of their success via mail.
 Before these hunters formally accept their ballot offer they are made aware of the challenges associated with a five-day, self-sustained wilderness hunt for Hog Deer.
 Two of the locations (Snake Island and Boole Poole Peninsula) are so remote that they can only be reached by boat.

-Hog Deer hunting on Snake Island is being trialed for two years.
-Hunting will be restricted to certain areas, low numbers of hunters and specified ballot periods between February and May.
+Hog Deer hunting on Snake Island is restricted to certain areas, low numbers of hunters and specified ballot periods between February and May.
 An information sheet for Snake Island balloted hunters and non-hunters has been developed to provide information about safe, responsible and legal hunting on Snake Island.

-For Hunters - Balloted Hog Deer hunting on Snake Island
+For Hunters - Hog Deer hunting on Snake Island

-For non-hunters - Trial of balloted Hog Deer hunting on Snake Island
+For non-hunters - Hog Deer hunting on Snake Island